 Diaphragm or pneumatic liquid level switches rely on air pressure to push a diaphragm which engages a micro-switch inside the body of the unit.
-As the liquid level rises, the internal pressure inside a detecting pipe rises until the micro-switch is activated.
+As the liquid level rises, the internal pressure inside a detecting pipe rises until the micro-switch or a pressure sensor is activated.
 As the liquid level falls, the air pressure also falls and the switch is disengaged.

 The advantage of a diaphragm-based liquid level switch is that no power source inside the tank is required, it can be used with many types of liquids, and since the switch does not come in contact with the liquid.
 However, because it is a mechanical device, over time it will require maintenance.

 5. Float Liquid Level Sensors

 Float switches are the original liquid level sensors.
 They are mechanical devices.
 A hollow float is connected to an arm.
 As the float rises and falls in the liquid, the arm is pushed up and down.
 The arm may be connected to a magnetic or mechanical switch to determine on/off, or it may be connected to a gauge that rises from full to empty as the liquid levels falls.